Florida police find tot wandering alone, still seeking parents after 24-hour search

 The boy's about 2 or 3 and was found in Miramar

-A Florida police department said Monday that a little boy remains unclaimed a nearly 24 hours after reports say he was found wandering alone in a soiled diaper.
+A Florida police department said Monday that a little boy remains unclaimed nearly 24 hours after reports say he was found wandering alone in a soiled diaper.

 The boy was found by himself in Miramar on Sunday morning.